Table of Contents

 Instinct is a powerful force in your kitty’s life, and my blog post What Are Cat Natural Instincts? elaborates on this and how it influences so much of what your cat does.

 We know cats often engage in activities because instinct makes them do it.
-Climbing is another one, so you may want to have a look at my blog post How to Choose a Cat Tree so that your cat will have something to climb on rather than the furniture.
+Climbing is another example, so you may want to have a look at my blog post How to Choose a Cat Tree so that your cat will have something to climb on rather than the furniture.

 So if we think that maybe your kitty scratching around the food bowl is a manifestation of an instinctive impulse to cache their food, we may then ask the question: “why do wilderness cats cache their food?”